ryantangx/Creator-Monetization-Archetypes/README.md

 ### Hyperparameter Tuning & Validation
 * **The Elbow Method:** Evaluated Within-Cluster Sum of Squares (WCSS) across $k=2$ to $k=10$ to identify the point of diminishing returns.
 * **Silhouette Score:** Used to validate cluster density and separation, resulting in an optimal configuration of **$k=5$** clusters.
-* **Stability Analysis:** Ran the algorithm through 50 initializations with varying random seeds.
-The low standard deviation of inertia across runs confirmed the clusters represent genuine behavioral segments rather than statistical noise.
+* **Stability Analysis:** Ran the algorithm through 10 initializations with varying random seeds to ensure the best outcome with lowest inertia across runs is chosen.

 ![Elbow Method and Silhouette Score](optimization_plots.png)